labsyspharm/scimap/docs/hl/sm.hl.scimap_to_csv.md

 `adata` : AnnData object

-`pos`: list *(The default is None)*
-Pass a list of markers that should be expressed in the resultant cells.

 `data_type` : string, optional *(The default is 'raw')*
 Three options are available:
 1) 'raw' - The raw data will be returned.